Tutorial on the chemical potential of ions in water and porous materials: transport, isotherms, and electrical double layer theory: Volume effects and Coulombic interactions between ions

-For 2:1 and 3:1 salts, a detailed numerical calculation must be made to find $\ln\gamma_\pm$.
-For a salt of a divalent anion and two monovalent cations we must consider all possible positions of the first cation relative to the central divalent anion, and then superposed on these potentialities, all possible orbits of the second cation that feels attraction to the central anion and rejection from the first orbiting cation.
-This numerical calculation, only based on Coulomb's law, the minimum separation which is the average size of anion and cation, and a maximum separation which depends on salt concentration, leads to a perfect fit to data.
-However, there are no analytical solutions to describe these numerical results.
-Nevertheless, we see in the simulation output and the data, that $\ln \gamma_\pm$ linearly depends on the cube root of salt concentration until a certain concentration.
-For \ce{K2SO4}, a 2:1 salt, it does so up to $\sim \!
-120$~mM, and we can use Eq.~\eqref{eq_Bjerrum2} to describe this trend if we use $b\!=\!0.20\text{~mM}^{-1/3}$.
+We now return to the activity coefficients of ions, and discuss 2:1 and 3:1 salt solutions.
+In this case, detailed numerical calculations based on Coulomb's law for more than two ions are required, which are are discussed in ref.~\cite{Biesheuvel_2020}.
+A very close fit to the data is obtained based on these calculations, but there are no formal analytical solutions that describe these numerical results in a concise manner.
+Nevertheless, we see in the simulation output and the data, that $\ln \gamma_\pm$ linearly depends on the cube root of salt concentration (i.e., it `scales with the cube root of concentration') until a certain concentration.
+For \ce{K2SO4}, a 2:1 salt, we have this scaling up to $\sim \!
+120$~mM, and thus we can use Eq.~\eqref{eq_Bjerrum2}.
+We have to use $b\!=\!0.20\text{~mM}^{-1/3}$.
 For \ce{LaCl3}, a 3:1 salt, we have a linear trend up to $\sim \!
-30$~mM, and we can use Eq.~\eqref{eq_Bjerrum2} when we use $b\!=\!0.30\text{~mM}^{-1/3}$.
+30$~mM, and we can use Eq.~\eqref{eq_Bjerrum2} with $b\!=\!0.30\text{~mM}^{-1/3}$.
 Thus, for all salt solutions where at least one of the ions is monovalent, a cube root law is followed to beyond 100~mM for 1:1 and 2:1 salts, and up to 30 mM for a 3:1 salt.
+For the 2:1 salt, we can also use the extended Bjerrum equation, Eq.~\eqref{eq_Bjerrum1}, and have a good fit up to $c_\infty\!=\!0.5$~M based on increasing \textit{b} three times, to $b\!=\!0.1815$~mM\textsuperscript{-1/3} and using $q\! = \!
+0.03$.